Thinking of solo travel but not sure where to start? START HERE!

 Once you get tired of all that action, head back into the old town and have what some people consider the world's best pastry - the Mr Smith (the green apple tart) at Philippe Rigollot, winner of the world's best pastry chef award.
 On two separate visits I tried four pastries and I'm partial to the dark rich chocolate ones... and the apple... and the passion fruit... and the...

 The city has its beauty but what truly raises it out of the ordinary is the setting, the rippling lake and towering mountains that fringe it.
-By 2020 you'll be able to walk or cycle all the way around but meantime, many stretches are finished and can give you a sense of its beauty.
+You can walk or cycle all the way around to get a true sense of its beauty.

-Use the Google Map below to navigate around the lake, which you can do in both directions.
-I've done it both ways and it's equally pleasant.
-Watch out for rush hour - you want to keep well away of traffic heading into Annecy for work in the morning and back home in the evening.
+You can drive around the lake in both directions.
+I’ve done it both ways and it’s equally pleasant.
+Watch out for rush hour – you want to keep well away of traffic heading into Annecy for work in the morning and back home in the evening.

 I've driven around Lake Annecy on my own several times, stopping in different places - always fun and restful as long as you avoid rush hours and peak weekend times.